 VDI Client Software must be downloaded on to the endpoint device to carry out VDI sessions, and there are multiple VDI Platforms to choose from.
 The 3 top platforms that control the largest market share are:

 VDI allows organizations to embrace new, modern ways of working while re-gaining control of the security of their business data.
-VDI makes IT Management more efficient, reduces costs, and makes them more responsive to business needs.
+VDI makes IT Management more efficient, reduces costs, and makes IT departments more responsive to business needs.
 When the user experience is better, employees are empowered to achieve more and the entire organization wins.

 If you are interested in learning more about VDI, or would like to talk to a VDI Expert, contact us at 877-843-5767, or email us at email@example.com.